era/masterless/content/posts/why-did-i-work-for-aws.md

 draft: false
 ---

 The year 2015 was a crazy year for me, it started with a great Foo Fighters show at Morumbi, and end up with me living in Ireland.
-Almost every year several teams from Amazon go to Brazil and other American countries to hire as many engineers as they can.
+Almost every year several teams from Amazon go to Brasil and other American countries to hire as many engineers as they can.
 They initially send a programming exercise by email, those who pass are invited to an interview (a whole day of interviews).

 In January I received one of those exercises, the Amazon retail team from Seattle was going to be in São Paulo and I was invited to try the test.
 The test was defined in a way that you needed Dynamic Programming to solve it (what was the most common sequence of pages visited by customers).
 I had just finished Complexity of Algorithms class for my Master’s, so I was able to solve it.